The Life We Live Without God Is Riddled With Lies and Unending Problems:

 The counselling session is where all these things took place and more.
 It is an environment where healing and restoration is initiated and/or took place.
 Believe me, I was a broken counselee with no sense of direction and purpose in my life.
 Three sessions of several hours each led me to my healing and consequent restoration before I became a Counsellor.
 I had to be healed first so that I can help people to heal.
 It is not strange that I strongly advocate counselling despite the stigma attached to it.

 A Christian counselling session, if I must, is a place where the counselee is the ‘star’ of the session.
 A session with a God-fearing counsellor is bound to be an effective one.
 Even if they have been trained to do such work, they rely on the guidance of the Holy Spirit and not on their expertise so that the conflict in the counselee can be dealt with effectively.
 The session usually start with prayer and/or ends with prayer according to the situation and emotional condition of the counselee.
 Then the explorations begins with the counsellor guiding, urging and affirming the counselee to express themselves.
 We all know how difficult it is to open up hidden wounds and sores and be vulnerable even to ourselves, not to mention opening up to others.
 But opening up is key to be able to deal with any of our problems.
 To acknowledge our problems and weaknesses is the first step to change and contrary to popular belief, is also a sign of bravery rather than cowardice.
-Secondly, to further admit that we need help dealing with it makes us accept our limitations and vulnerability which is a sign of a responsible and mature person (Christian) .
-And lastly, to actually put our thoughts into action and taking the trouble to see a counsellor shows the willingness to change and transform which is a courageous and wonderful thing because God reveals Himself only when we are come humbly before Him and are willing to listen to Him and not ourselves.
+Secondly, to further admit that we need help dealing with it makes us accept our limitations and vulnerability which is a sign of a responsible and mature Christian person.
+And lastly, to actually put our thoughts into action and taking the trouble to go see a counsellor shows the willingness to change and transform which is a courageous and wonderful thing because God reveals Himself only when we are come humbly before Him and are willing to listen to Him and not ourselves.
 The counsellor, under the guidance of the Holy Spirit helps us in such a way that we become more aware of who we really are without His Grace and who we really are within His Grace.
 Next, we move on to what we can choose to do to initiate the change.
 Then, the counsellor helps us to commit to maintain the change in alignment with biblical principles (Deuteronomy 31:6, 2 Chronicles 15:7, Psalm 31:24) and to learn to trust in God and His Words to the best of our abilities.
 These are essentially what happens during a Christian counselling session(s).
 That too, in the most non-judgemental, non-condemnation and non-threatening way possible with the assurance of a 100 percent confidentiality.

 Now that we’ve come to learn what Counselling really is, may I suggest that you no longer deprive yourself of clarity, relief and healing from your undealt problems and issues?
 Yes, the one that you cannot forgive yourself or them for.
-Yes, that incident or person which still makes you angry, afraid, regretful or overwhelms you time and again with vengeful emotion.
+Yes, that incident or person which still makes you angry, afraid, bitter, regretful or overwhelms you time and again with vengeful and fitful emotions.
 Maybe, you feel extreme discomfort and even panicky about yourself and life without any apparent reason and randomly.
 Believe me there is a reason(s) why you feel the way you feel or behave the way you behave.
 If you haven’t done anything about those behaviour and thoughts that caused you concern or disrupted your day-to-day living, please do yourself a favour and seek help.
 Make the effort to see a reputed counsellor.
 Asking for help is not a sign of weakness, rather it is the evidence that you are brave enough to see and accept things as they are and doing something about it to change patterns in your life that needs changing for a better and healthier way of living.

 Finally, consider the fact that you belong to such a time when Counselling has started making a headway into our society.
 Maybe it is possible that Counselling is the means God has provided for you to be you and consequently be healed.
 You’d never know if you don’t give counselling a try.